-This supports our recommendation that union neutrality should be stipulated in a Supplier Engagement Plan as well as bidding credit investments in supply chain facilities.
-The Biden Administration has made efforts to support union organizing and signaled support for union neutrality.
-The National Labor Relations Board General Counsel (GC) Jennifer Ann Abruzzo has asked the Board to prohibit employers from requiring employees on paid time to hear its point of view on unions.
-GC Abruzzo also issued in a recent brief, that the Board should reinstate its decision in Joy Silk Mills, which was abandoned in 1971, which allows the Board to order an employer to bargain with a union if the union demanded to bargain and stated that the majority of employees supported the union unless the employer had good faith believe that the majority of employees did not support the union.
+This supports our recommendation that union neutrality should be stipulated in a supplier engagement plan as well as bidding credit investments in supply chain facilities.
+The Biden administration has made efforts to support union organizing and signaled support for union neutrality.
+The National Labor Relations Board (NLRB) General Counsel Jennifer Ann Abruzzo has asked the NLRB to prohibit employers from requiring employees on paid time to hear its point of view on unions.
+Abruzzo also issued a brief arguing that the NLRB should reinstate its decision in Joy Silk Mills, which was abandoned in 1971.
+Reinstating Joy Silk Mills would allow the NLRB to order an employer to bargain with a union if the union demanding to bargain has stated that the majority of employees support the union, unless the employer has a good faith belief that the majority of employees do not support the union. lxxxii